USPaperMoney.Info

 The largest section of the site is devoted to the serial number tables.
 Here you can find almost-complete information on the overall serial ranges for all small-size regular and star notes, Series 1928 to present.
 From 1976 to the present, the serial ranges are also broken down by month of production.

-Block and group lists are now available back to Series 1969D, and are gradually being compiled for older series.
-The group lists contain basically the same information as the serial tables, minus the dates of production; but some collectors may find the new format more useful, since it's much more printer-friendly and since the exact serials printed in all those pesky pre-1995 star note runs are finally listed out in detail.
+Block and group lists are available back to Series 1935E.
+The group lists contain basically the same information as the serial tables, minus the dates of production; but some collectors may find this format more useful, since the exact serials printed in all those pesky pre-1995 star note runs are finally listed out in detail.

-The history of currency designs gives an overview of the development of U.S. paper money, from the first small-size notes in Series 1928 to the latest "Kodachrome" designs being introduced with Series 2004.
+The history of currency designs gives an overview of the development of U.S. paper money, from the first small-size notes in Series 1928 to the latest "Kodachrome" redesign that concluded with the new colorised $100 note.

 A section on signers of U.S. currency has illustrations of all of the Treasury signatures appearing on small-size notes.